xh-2000/ThinkCXR/README.md

   --prediction /path/to/predictions/generated_predictions.jsonl
 ```

 The prediction JSONL must contain `label` and `predict` fields.
 The evaluator reports ROUGE-1, ROUGE-2, ROUGE-L, BLEU-1, BLEU-2, and BLEU-4 separately for Findings and Impression.
-Parsing failures are excluded from the corresponding field-level mean and reported as valid/invalid sample counts.
-The generated CoT is not scored as a report section.

-## Reproducibility Notes

-- Fix the random seed and record the exact base-model revision.
-- Report whether each split is study-level and patient-disjoint.
-- Keep the inference prompt identical to the training prompt.
-- Do not include prior radiographs, lateral views, or Findings as inference inputs when evaluating an image-only model.
-- For confidence intervals, use paired or patient-clustered bootstrap resampling when repeated studies from the same patient are present.

 ## License And Data Access